leighayanid/leighdinaya.com/content/blogs/create-newsletter-sign-up-buttondown-netlify-functions.md

 </script>
 ```

-Make sure to add `ref="form"` attribute in your form.
+Make sure to add the `ref="form"` attribute in your form.

 You can style your form using the CSS framework of your choice, depending on what you use in your project.
 I use Tailwind CSS to design my form.